 - Make a weekend enjoying the great outdoors.
-Since our winters can be rough, the summer is the time to be outside, so go bike riding, camping and fishing.
+Since our winters can be rough, the summer and fall are the time to be outside, so go bike riding, camping and fishing.
 This age is perfect, as they can help carry gear and have a longer attention span to enjoy the wilderness.
 Check out Mallard Lake in Hanover Park.

 - Kayaks, paddleboats, boats, and canoes are a lot more fun with this age, since they can start to help with everything involved!
 Herrick Lake and Blackwell are both popular spots.

 - The Forge: Lemont Quarries is a full outdoor adventure park, including ropes courses, biking, water fun, and more.
 Check out Annie’s insider tips before going to maximize your fun.

 - Go on a treasure hunt!
 Explore your neighborhood or another one across town by hunting for geocaches.